 - Live Class

 Every Kubernetes cluster needs two things – one, a way to expose the service deployed on the container and, two, a way to balance the load/traffic on these deployed services.
 In this blog, we’re going to discuss how Kubernetes Ingress helps us in achieving these.

 These are the following topics that are going to be covered in this blog:

-If you wish to master Kubernetes in-depth, this certified course would be your go-to option.
+If you wish to master Kubernetes in-depth, Edureka’s Kubernetes Certification would be your go-to option.

 Before understanding what Kubernetes Ingress is, let’s have an overview of what is Kubernetes.
 Kubernetes is an open source platform that automates container operations such as deploying containers, scaling up, scaling down of containers, load balancing etc. You can just cluster the hosts running containers and Kubernetes will help you easily and efficiently manage these clusters.
 Have a look at this blog for a detailed explanation on what is Kubernetes.

 Once you’ve deployed your application on the container, you need a way to expose it outside the cluster to get the external traffic, or in simpler words expose it to the internet so the world can access it.

 There are three ways to get this done: